furzepig/brachistochrone/_posts/writing/2019-11-09-angel_fish.md

   them.
 She looked at him and met his gaze before he could look away again.

-  `Is that your fish?' she asked.
+  'Is that your fish?' she asked.

   He nodded.

-  `What's he called?'
+  'What's he called?'

-  Stuart shrugged. `He's never really needed a name.
+  Stuart shrugged.
+'He's never really needed a name.
 I mean, he's the only fish I've got.'

   She nodded.

-  `I had a fish once,' she said. `I'm Andrea.
+  'I had a fish once,' she said.
+'I'm Andrea.
 Would you like a crisp?'

   Stuart took a crisp from the bag.
 It was salt and vinegar flavoured.

-  `What was your fish called?' he asked.
+  'What was your fish called?' he asked.

-  `Stuart,' she said.
+  'Stuart,' she said.

-  \np This was the last time this year that he would come to the old house and the big pond.
+  This was the last time this year that he would come to the old house and the big pond.
 He didn't want to see it again in winter -- to hear the coarse language of the crows and to look